DimaTrushin/TypingAnalysis/README.md

 5. Go to Project(icon on the left panel) Add "Conan install" as the first step before qmake for "Debug", "Release", and "Profile" modes.

+6. If you compiled with static runtime, you should add an additional argument to Connan (in each building mode):

+-s "compiler.runtime=MT"